ibm-cloud-docs/dns-svcs/list-details-perm-nets.md

 List all permitted networks and get the details of a permitted network in your linked zone by using the UI, CLI, or API.
 {: shortdesc}

-## Getting the details of a permitted network using the UI
+## Getting the details of a permitted network in the UI
 {: #ui-get-details-perm-nets}
 {: ui}